-To make the survey data most useful to survey respondents, microdata beginning with the FY 2003 survey are available in the NSF WebCASPAR data system.
-Due to a confidentiality pledge, microdata from this survey for the years 1988 through 2001 are not available.
+- Electronic access: To make the survey data most useful to survey respondents, microdata beginning with the FY 2003 survey are available in the NSF WebCASPAR data system.
+Due to a confidentiality pledge, microdata from this survey for years 1988 through 2001 are not available.

 Research and Development Statistics Program